Tamsin Stuart Art

 Acrylic on stretched canvas

-Seeing as my next exhibition is at Winchcombe's Dove Gallery, I thought it was a good time to have a go at Sudeley Castle.
+Seeing as my next exhibition at the time was at Winchcombe's Dove Gallery, I thought it was a sign to have a go at Sudeley Castle.

 Started this with quite a reductive approach.
 Painted a dark colour ground and then lifted off the paint to map out the shapes.
 Gave it quite a ghostly feel in the early stages.